patchbanks/WaivOps-RTRO-DRM/README.md

 This dataset is developed by WaivOps, a crowdsourced music project managed by sound label company Patchbanks.
 All recordings have been compiled by verified sources for copyright clearance.

-The HH-LFBB dataset is licensed under Creative Commons Attribution 4.0 International [(CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+The RTRO-DRM dataset is licensed under Creative Commons Attribution 4.0 International [(CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 ## Download

 The audio files are provided in 24-bit WAV format and encoded at 44.1kHz.